Mebane, NC

 This is an ongoing collection of names, stories, and history.

-photographs, or a personal story about someone buried at Snow Hill Cemetery, we invite you to share it with us.
+As research continues, we will add and update the individuals remembered here.
+If you have information, photographs, or a personal story about someone buried at Snow Hill Cemetery, we invite you to share it with us.

-to help preserve and honor our shared history.
+Please email snowhillpreservation@gmail.com to help preserve and honor our shared history.

 Discover the lives and legacies of those at rest here.
 Personal stories and milestones connect us to our past and inspire our preservation efforts.